panxibei/writing/88_VB/202212011456_How-to-enable-ie-on-windows-11/How-to-enable-ie-on-windows-11.md

-This is paid software, after using Paypal to pay, I will send the software or download link to you by email.
+This is paid software,NO refund NO invoice, after using Paypal to pay, it will automatically send the software or download link to you.

+{instantpaypal}action=pay,price=19.9,productname=XJEnableIE11ForWindows11,returnurl=https://pan.baidu.com/s/1bxD40-9Pe65hGwkFCu2qQg?pwd=p7vy{/instantpaypal}

 I'm a newbie of Paypal.